GLOBAL MARKETS-Tech tremors spread to financials to spoil global rally

 By Helen Reid

-LONDON, Dec 6 (Reuters) - Tremors in technology stocks spread to Europe and were set to dent U.S. trading on Wednesday, with weaker metals prices and flagging financials also tripping up a rally that had taken world equities to record highs.
+LONDON, Dec 6 (Reuters) - Tremors in technology stocks spread to Europe on Wednesday, with weaker metals prices and flagging financials also tripping up a rally that had taken world equities to record highs.

 Investors concerned about high valuations took the top off the tech sector, where stocks such as Facebook, Alphabet , Tencent and Alibaba have reached prices some describe as “eye-watering”.